-Ultralight bivy sacks are used by backpackers using floorless shelters to protect their sleeping bag or quilt from moisture and their head from biting insects, as a kind of substitute for the inner tent that you find in more conventional double wall tent setups.
+Ultralight bivy sacks are used by backpackers using floorless shelters to protect their sleeping bags or quilts from moisture and their heads from biting insects, as a kind of substitute for the inner tent that you find in more conventional double wall tent setups.
 They’re basically sleeping bag covers with a waterproof floor that have mosquito netting over the face.

 Most ultralight bivy sacks have just enough room inside for a sleeping pad and a sleeping bag or sleeping quilt, but sleeping in them really isn’t as claustrophobic as it might look and there’s still plenty of room to sleep on your side or prop your head up on your arm to read at night.